vsdip/shakti_vsdfpga/README.md

 ---

-For more details on any component, refer to the Verilog code or contact the maintainers.
+For more details on any component, refer to the Verilog codes in **"verilog"** folder or contact the maintainers.

----

-You can now use this `README.md` in your GitHub repository to provide a clear and concise overview of the SoC components.
-Let me know if you need further assistance! 😊